When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 \section{Communications System}

-This section mainly addresses researchers who desire to work on \ac{CaTP} but lack the background in communications systems.
+This section mainly addresses researchers who desire to work on \ac{CaTP}, but lack the background in communications systems.
 Those familiar with the topic can skip this section and directly proceed to section \ref{sec:CATP}.
+In this section, we introduce the reader to the basic concepts of communication systems and wireless channel models required to study \ac{CaTP} problems.
+We begin by introducing a common communication system: {\bf transceiver}.
+This is a device composed of a transmitter and a receiver.
+When a communications link is established between two entities, it can take three different forms:

+{\bf Simplex Link}: one entity operates exclusively as a transmitter and the other operates exclusively as a receiver.
+The data flow is always unidirectional.